dansmyers/IntroToCS/Labs/3-Branches.md

 There's a classic UNIX program called `fortune` that prints random messages when you run it.
 Let's use it as an example for installing new packages in Linux.

-First, you need to update the package install, which is called `apt-get`.
+First, you need to update the package installer, which is called `apt-get`.
 Run the following command **in your terminal** (not in a Python script):
 ```
 sudo apt-get update
 ```